 Yes, we are losing our own MJ.
 Not the way Peter Parker lost his MJ, or the other Peter Parker lost his MJ, we are losing ours to retirement just like the NBA lost its MJ.

-Hastings isn’t losing one of the is good ones.
+Hastings isn’t losing one of the good ones, it’s losing a great one.

 “My last day is Thursday, February 24,” explained Principal Johnson.
 “It’s bittersweet and exciting.
 I have a lot of mixed feelings.
 But it’s time to think about myself, my interests and my family.”